Have you thought about this? About the detrimental effects of prolonged bed rest? This post is about that.

 Let us dive into our bodies to find out what happens when we take prolonged bed rest.

-What happens inside our body during a prolonged bed rest?
+What happens inside our bodies during prolonged bed rest?

 Let us jump into this journey of exploring the “detrimental effects of prolonged bed rest”.